pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Presentation contexts are how DICOM applications agree on which services are available to an association.
-Each DICOM service has a corresponding set of *SOP Class UIDs*.
-Setting one of these as the *abstract syntax* parameter in a proposed presentation context indicates to the *acceptor* that the corresponding service is requested for data matching that SOP Class.
+Each DICOM service has a corresponding set of *SOP Class UIDs* which can be found in the relevant sections of :dcm:`Part 3 of the DICOM Standard<part03/PS3.3.html>`.
+Setting one of these as the *abstract syntax* parameter in a proposed presentation context indicates to the *acceptor* that the corresponding service is requested for data matching that SOP class.
 Additionally, the presentation context includes a description on how any exchanged data is to be encoded, its *transfer syntax*.

 So if you want to use the DICOM :dcm:`verification<part04/chapter_A.html>` service, you propose a presentation context for the *Verification SOP Class*.